Peligrietzer/feral_machines/posts/anemone.md

 I remembered the anemone: its name, and the way that its syllables decay in the mouth.
-They're not seeds in a passerine's beak -- a nuthatch, for instance, pickled in formeldehyde, and stored in a jar that weeps through the label.
+They're not seeds in a passerine's beak -- a nuthatch, for instance, pickled and stored in a jar that weeps and weeps through the label.
 The best I can do is delay it, the moment it slips and is smashed on the ashphalt.
 The jar's pretty heavy, and my hands, incoherent.

 The girl at the desk must've thought we're a couple and gave us the double for free.
 I named her Olivia, and crawled in her beak.
 I curled up to muffle the